 At some point in our lives, our many types of technology including computers, large screen televisions and tablets will need to be stored or moved.
-As these can be large purchases, it is important to protect your investment by understanding how to store electronics for the long term without damaging them in the process.
+As these can be large purchases, it is important to protect your investment by understanding the best electronics storage methods for the long term without damaging them in the process.
 Understanding electronics storage solutions best practices like planning ahead and keeping all the components together will help protect your items in storage.

-Understanding how to store electronics properly involves also having the proper electronics storage solutions, like moving and packing supplies, readily available.
+Understanding electronics storage involves also having the proper electronics storage solutions, like moving and packing supplies, readily available.
 Those items include sturdy cartons, newsprint, bubble wrap, packaging tape, scissors and markers to label your storage boxes.
-As with any home storage solution, in order to keep your belongings safe and ready to be used in the future, you should follow some of the electronics storage solution tips below for storing electronics the right way.
+As with any home storage solution, in order to keep your belongings safe and ready to be used in the future, you should follow some of the electronics storage tips below for storing computers, TVs, and other electronics the right way.

 Things you’ll need to get started: Foam padding, bubble wrap, packing peanuts, silica gel, marker, moving and packing supplies, tape and labels.

 Before putting your electronics into storage, always consult the owner’s manual or brand website for specific information for packing and storing.

 If possible, use the original electronic storage boxes with the original packing material for storing.
 This is the optimal electronics packing solution, as the items will already fit perfectly in the specially designed product boxes.

 If you can’t store computer monitor or TV screens in the original box, use your moving and packing supplies to wrap them in anti-static foam to keep the screens protected.
 Doing so will also help limit the electronic items from bumping against each other.
 Add additional filler material in the box for added protection.
 Seal the boxes completely with packing tape.

 Before detaching any connections, take a picture of the back of the electronic items so you know which wire goes in which outlet.
 Use this as a reference when you are setting up the TV or computer in your new home.